Why Was Rachel Murdered?

 He stroked her hair.
 “I believe you,” he murmured.

 Her panic began to ebb.
 Her ragged breathing eased.
 A glimmer of relief sparked hope.
 Maybe that’s all he wants.
-Maybe this would soon be over.
+Maybe this will soon be over.

 Then he tightened his two-handed grip on her head.

 He twisted it violently.
 Right.
 Left.
 Her neck snapped.
+Fragments of C1 vertebrae were driven into her brain stem.
 He dropped her head and watched her eyes as Rachel’s life faded to nothing.

 In one fluid motion, he rose.
 He checked his watch.
 He had one more stop to make.